kotcrab/ghidra-allegrex/README.md

 ## VFPU Limitations

-- Decompilation support is rather basic, almost every operation is converted to a function call such as `vadd_q(...)`
+- Decompilation support is rather basic, almost every operation is converted to a function call such as `vadd_q(...)`.
-  - Semantics of `vpfxs`, `vpfxt` and `vpfxd` are not currently modeled
+  - Semantics of `vpfxs`, `vpfxt` and `vpfxd` are not currently modeled in the decompiler.
 - Second operand of `vfim.s` will be shown as an integer, should be shown as a half float.
 Sleigh does not support float tokens.